Apache Spark for Real-time Analytics

 5) Log Processing in Live Streams

 Apache Spark architecture allows a continuous stream of data by dividing the stream into micro-batches called Discretized stream or Dstream, which is an API.
-Dstream is a sequence of RDDs which are created from input data or from sources such as Kafka, Flume or by applying operations on other Dstream.
+Dstream is a sequence of RDDs that are created from input data or from sources such as Kafka, Flume, or by applying operations on other Dstream.
 RDDs thus generated can be converted into data frames and queried using Spark SQL.
-Dstream can be subjected to any application that can query RDD through Spark’s JDBC driver and stored in Spark’s working memory to query it later on demand of Spark’s API.
+Dstream can be subjected to any application that can query RDD through Spark’s JDBC driver and stored in Spark’s working memory to query it later on-demand of Spark’s API.

 About the Author